Alex Miller (writer): Writing

 Max is a work of non-fiction which tells of Alex Miller's friendship with his mentor, Max Blatt, and his search to understand Max's life.
 The book was published by Allen & Unwin in 2020.
 Writing in The Age/Sydney Morning Herald, Michael McGirr says "Max is haunted by devastating insights.
 Blatt told Miller that the hardest part of torture was the realisation that the torturer was also your brother.
 It is the same generosity that makes Max such a compelling argument against narrowness and division.
 Blatt's life has deep and wide ramifications.
 Miller's intelligent love has created a tale for the ages."

 A Brief Affair, was published by Allen & Unwin in 2022.

 A Kind of Confession the writer's private world, a collection of Alex Miller's journal entries and letters, collated and edited by his wife, Stephanie Miller, was published by Allen & Unwin in 2023.
 A Kind of Confession was short-listed for the 2024 Prime Minister's Prize for non-fiction.

 The Deal, published in 2024, is Alex Miller's most recent novel.
 In this novel Alex Miller returns to the character Lang Tzu who appeared in 'The Ancestor Game'.
 Stephen Romei in 'The Saturday Paper', 12-18, 2024, quotes from the novel in his review: ' "Art," Lang tells Andy, "is striving after something beyond our reach.
 So we always fail.
 It is our longing for something that can never be ours."
 That pensive judgement perhaps touches on all of the topics in this wistful, bittersweet novel, written in Miller's elegant, touching prose.'

+Journey to the End of Time, 2026, the third collection of Miller's work to be selected and arranged by Dr Stephanie Miller, presents stories, essays, memoirs and poems that explore the connections between Miller's art and his life.
+Kieran Dolin, writing in The Conversation says, 'The ethos that shines through this remarkable collection is, to quote Simone de Beauvoir, one of "devotion to individuals, to groups or to causes, [...]and to intellectual and creative work'.